Github-Classroom-Cybros/Learn-Github/README.md

 Mouse over either the left or right sides.
 Notice a blue plus icon appears?
 If you click on it, you can comment on the code at that point in time.
 This is an excellent feature, as it makes GitHub a truly collaborative coding experience.
 One last thing, want to comment on the commit as a whole?
 There’s a comment box at the bottom of every commit.
 Click through the other tabs, and see what you find in each.

+Note: Open source enthusiasts who are __familiar with How to create project and repository__ can skip the content below and learn more about [push and pull requests](https://guides.github.com/activities/hello-world/)

 ## Adding Project to GitHub

 Now let’s get the simple project we’ve been working on into GitHub.
 To do that, after you’ve logged in to your account, click the plus symbol in the upper righthand corner, and click New repository from the dropdown.
 There you’ll see the new project creation form.